 The Future Teachers scheme facilitates a real partnership between school and student, promoting excellence in teaching, learning and leadership.

 Elite institutions expect more than just academic success from applicants for places.
 This is certainly the case in mathematics, where places on courses are in extremely high demand.

 The Future Mathematicians programme is about providing you with opportunity to experience and appreciate some of the maths that exists beyond the scope of A Level Maths and Further Maths.
 One of the fundamental differences between school and university mathematics is the shift from solution to proof.
 Through this programme you will meet some of the most remarkable proofs and theorems of all time.

-At Newquay Tretherras we look to give students the right guidance and support in preparation for a successful career in Medicine.
+At NT6 we look to give students the right guidance and support in preparation for a successful career in Medicine.
 Medics can only apply to 5 medical schools, and their deadline is the 15th of October each year.

 The course allows students to follow their own interests as well as be guided through the key scientific issues of the day.
 The chance to carry out extended practical experiments, investigating science beyond the curriculum, is one of the key features of this programme.

-University and workplace visits are central to the programme to allow students the chance to see how science is used and applied in the real world.
-The Internship week at the end of Year 12 provides the opportunity for TASC students to complete a science-based work experience, undertake a research project or visit a specific university or place of interest.
-For example, we have a number of students attend summer residentials as part of the Nuffield Trust programme.
+University and workplace visits allow students the chance to see how science is used and applied in the real world.
+The Internship week at the end of Year 12 provides the opportunity for NT STEM6 students to complete a science-based work experience, undertake a research project or visit a specific university or place of interest.
+We work closely with the Headstart programme to help place students in University laboratories in the summer term to get real experience of studying in such an environment.
+We also have a number of students who attend summer residentials as part of the prestigious Nuffield Trust programme.

 Have you ever wondered about how diet allows an athlete like Chris Froome to lose weight but increase power to win the Tour de France, or how one swimsuit allowed world records to be smashed in the pool?
 If so, this course could be for you!